spicyjack/public/notes/apple_xcode_shortcuts.md

 - Add Breakpoint at Current Line - `⌘-backslash`
 - Toggle breakpoints - `⌘ Y`
 - Clear Console - `⌘ K`

-_Continuing code execution_
-- `⌘ - ⌃ - Y` (Command-Control-Y)
-- After you reach a breakpoint in code, you can continue code execution to a given point by hovering over a line of code in the editor, and then clicking on the green button that appears there.

 _Setting CoreLocation for debugging_ - You can set a location for `CoreLocation` apps in the debug toolbar by clicking on the "location arrow"